 I pitched and sold my first national news story after only one month of journalism school.
-I was fresh out of my Arts and Science undergraduate degree, new to Ryerson’s rigorous Masters of Journalism program, and driven to make the most of it.
+I was fresh out of my Arts and Science undergraduate degree, new to Toronto Metropolitan University’s rigorous Masters of Journalism program, and driven to make the most of it.
 During an interview for a class assignment, the host of the Punjabi-language Hockey Night in Canada broadcast mentioned that his show had been quietly cancelled and I immediately knew that I had a scoop.
 I broke the news on J-Source and sold an edited copy to The Province, which went national on the Postmedia wire within hours.
 I haven’t slowed down since.

-Getting to cover everything from the latest must-see movie to the cultural significance of Indian jewelry for second gen kids is the reason why I loves my job—even on Mondays.
+Getting to cover everything from the latest must-see movie to the cultural significance of Indian jewelry for second gen kids is the reason why I loves my job — even on Mondays.

 Click around to learn more and don’t hesitate to get in touch.